benjaminwesson-okta/api/docs/endpoints/users.md

 --- | --- | ---	| --- | --- | --- | ---
 value | String | *Password Policy* | 40 | TRUE | FALSE | *Password Policy*

+#### Default Password Policy

+- Must be a minimum of 8 characters
+- Must have a character that meets 3 of the 4 following groups:
+	- Upper case
+	- Lower case
+	- Digit
+	- Non-Alpha or Digit
+- Must not contain the user's login or parts of the the login when split on the following characters: `,` `.` `_` `#` `@`
+	- *For example, a user with login i.brock@example.org will not be able set password brockR0cks! as the password contains the login part brock*

 ### Recovery Question Object